Camping in the Central Kalahari Game Reserve 2024

 After the start of the summer rains, from January to April, the clay pans become rich grasslands and a magnet for wildlife.
 The plains teem with springbok, gemsbok and wildebeest.

 The most popular areas of the Central Kalahari Game Reserve are the northern region and Deception Valley.
-In fact, it was in Deception Valley that researchers, Mark and Delia Owens, carried out their studies on the Kalahari brown hyena and the Kalahari lions.
+In fact, researchers Mark and Delia Owens carried out their studies on the Kalahari brown hyena and the Kalahari lions in Deception Valley.

 Their book, the Cry of the Kalahari, an international bestseller published in 1984, makes for an excellent introduction to the Kalahari and certainly whets your appetite for a trip to this remarkable wilderness.